CIS3296SoftwareDesignF21/prj-03-battleship_game/Week4.md

 ## John Crane
 - Reworked the way the host waits for the client once the hosts the game
 - Colorized ships during gameplay for Mac users

+## Juan-Carlo Mercado
+- Debugged the random placement button to ensure there is no ships being placed on top of eachother
+- Assisted John Crane, to know where the possible bugs for mac can be for the color and ship pieces